jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-01-07-review-his-kingdom-suffers-the-ather-and-the-veil.md

 <hr>

-A little while back I was asked to write a review for **His Kingdom Suffers**’ latest single **Spiritual Warfare**.
+A little while back I was asked to write a review for **His Kingdom Suffers**  latest single **Spiritual Warfare**.
 I was a big fan of the song and commented on how much I was looking forward to hearing more material.
 Well, I didn’t have to wait very long.
 Andrew Harrison, the sole member, and brainchild behind the band remastered his older material and re-released **The Aether & The Veil**.
 The release contains 12 remastered songs, two new tracks (one instrumental and the aforementioned **Spiritual Warfare**) as well as all the instrumental versions of the songs.
 For this review, I’ll be looking at the remastered songs.
 So does this re-release live up to the single?
 Let’s find out.

 So let me get my main (only?) complaint out of the way at the start.
 This is a long album with long songs.
 The songs average 5 plus minutes.
 I will admit that on my first listen it didn’t really strike me, but when you sit down to listen more intensely for a review and have a notoriously short attention span, you feel the length.
 All that said, outside of a couple of moments, this album wastes no time.
 It opens fast and doesn’t let up.